mostafizurRahaman/next-documentaion/Readme.md

 ## What is next Js ?

 -  ##### Next JS is an open source, light weight React JS Framework that helps us to develope a full-stack web application.
+-  ##### Next JS is a React Js Framework , that helps us to build a superfast and extremly user-friendly static website.
 -  ##### Next.js is a flexible React framework that gives you building blocks to create fast web applications.
 -  ##### Next js handles toolings and configurations for React Application
 -  ##### Next Js Provides Additional Structures, Features and Optimizations for your Application.